propellerlabs/PropellerController/README.md

 #Propeller Controller

 The goal of this framework is to allow you to move as much of your table/collection controller content off into a static var elsewhere, to remove clutter, reduce state, and increase code clairity.
+Read the full documentation [Swift](https://propellerlabs.github.io/PropellerController/) generated using [Jazzy](https://github.com/realm/jazzy).

 ## Installation